 My Coping with the Pain of Divorce video can help.
 If you would rather read than watch, the transcript is below:

 Look Ahead—When you’re in it, it feels like your pain will always be there.
 Know that your recovery has stages and an ending.
 Your pain will pass and eventually you will move on with your life.
 Visualize a scene from your future life and see yourself as happy, content and thriving.
 Be specific and write out what you’re doing, who you’re with and how you feel.
 Refer to this often and know that you will get there.

 Accept Your Process—Remind yourself that what you’re feeling is normal and part of the process of recovering.
 Let yourself have low moments and down days without resisting or beating yourself up about it.
 Tell yourself, “Yep, I feel terrible right now and this is part of the recovery process, I’m right on schedule.”

-And, don’t forget to give yourself the gift of asking for help from divorce support groups, a coach or therapist and/or supportive friends.
+And, don’t forget to give yourself the gift of asking for help.
+Seek out divorce recovery books like mine, support groups, a coach or therapist and supportive friends.
 You will get yourself through this.

 Deb Purdy, is a blogger, speaker, workshop leader and author of

 Something Gained: 7 Shifts to Be Stronger, Smarter and Happier After Divorce.